erenard/presentation/jstoolchain/slides.md

 ]
 With the following limitations:
 .bad[
-- Dependencies are added to the source control
+- Dependencies are added to the source control*
 - Not all JavaScript dependencies exist in nuget
 - The project's `script` folder is a mess
 ]

+.footnote[.red.bold[*] Because of the way we use nuget.]

 ---
 .logo.right.absolute[![Require.JS logo](./requirejs-logo.svg)]